British Bull Dog revolver: History

-The design of the British Bull Dog revolver had been in existence since 1868, but Henry Webley registered the trademark in 1878.
-From that time to the present, the term has come to mean any short barrelled double-action revolver with a swing-out ejector rod and a short grip.
+The design of the British Bull Dog revolver had existed since 1868, but Henry Webley registered the trademark in 1878.

+From then on, the term has come to mean any short-barrelled double-action revolver with a swing-out ejector rod and a short grip.

 Intended to be carried in a coat pocket, many have survived to the present day in good condition, having seen little actual use.

 The design originated in 1868 for the Webley Royal Irish Constabulary model revolver and was manufactured as late as 1917.

+Design

+The Bull Dog featured a 2.5 in barrel and was chambered for .442 Webley or .450 Adams cartridges, with a five-round cylinder.

+Webley produced smaller scaled .320 Revolver and .380 calibre versions later, but did not mark them with the British Bull Dog name.

+Variants

+Numerous copies and variants of this design (authorized and unauthorized) were made in Belfast, Belgium, Germany, Spain, France and the United States during the late 19th century.

 A version made by Webley, but finished by Belfast-based gunmaker, Joseph Braddell, known as the Ulster Bull Dog, used a longer grip frame than the standard, making the revolver easier to control and shoot.

-The Bulldog was popular in Britain and America.
-US Army general, George Armstrong Custer, was said to have carried a pair at the Battle of the Little Bighorn.
-British Bull Dog revolvers were issued to employees of the Southern Pacific Railroad Company until 1895.

-Imitations

-Numerous copies and variants of this design (authorized and unauthorized) were made in Belfast, Belgium, Germany, Spain, Pakistan, France and the United States during the late 19th century.
 American copies were manufactured by the firms of Forehand & Wadsworth, Iver Johnson and Harrington & Richardson.

 Belgian and American versions (aka: Frontier Bulldogs) were chambered for the .44 S&W American or .442 Webley cartridges.

 The .44 Bull Dog was a popular American cartridge that was a shorter and less powerful cartridge that could also be fired from .442 Webley caliber revolvers.

-In 1973 Charter Arms introduced their Bulldog revolver.
+In 1973, Charter Arms introduced their Bulldog revolver.
 It is a five shot snub nose that is designed for concealed carry or a backup gun.
 It was named in honour of the original but does not share a design.

+Service

+US Army general, George Armstrong Custer, was said to have carried a pair at the Battle of the Little Bighorn.

+British Bull Dog revolvers were issued to employees of the Southern Pacific Railroad Company until 1895.

+The British Bulldog was still less popular among civilians during the conquest of the American West in the nineteenth century than more famous revolvers made by Colt's Manufacturing Company or Smith & Wesson.